 which gave off robust floral aromas.
 Really like sniffing a cut quince.

 On the palate it is very dry (Atacama dry), with a mouth puckering tartness from the quince as well a more tropical fruit notes.
-I really like this, with the complex floral notes of the quince coming through nicely in the palate.
+I really liked this, with the complex floral notes of the quince coming through nicely on the palate.